Understanding the Language Model to Solve the Symbolic Multi-Step Reasoning Problem from the Perspective of Buffer Mechanism: Introduction

 In this work, we investigate the performance of Transformer models on a symbolic multi-step reasoning dataset.
-Our work aims to uncover these mechanisms and provide insights into how Transformer processes and integrates logical information across multiple layers to perform multi-step reasoning, which can help develop more effective strategies for improving their multi-step reasoning abilities.
-Specifically, we found that Transformers utilize a \textbf{\textit{Buffer Mechanism}} when engaging in complex reasoning.
+Our work aims to uncover these mechanisms and provide insights into how Transformers process and integrate logical information across multiple layers to perform multi-step reasoning, which can help develop more effective strategies for improving their multi-step reasoning abilities.
+Specifically, we found that Transformers utilize a \textbf{\textit{Buffer Mechanism}} when engaging in symbolic multi-step reasoning tasks.
 The model stores different intermediate results in separate buffers, allowing for quick retrieval as needed.
-We elaborate on how the model leverages this buffer mechanism for vertical thinking and we explain why horizontal thinking strategy can significantly enhance the model's multi-step reasoning capability from the perspective of the buffer mechanism.
-Finally, based on this understanding, we propose a method to enhance the model's reasoning abilities, resulting in a 75\% reduction in the cost of generalization for the GPT-2 model on the question-answering dataset PrOntoQA \citep{saparov2022language}.
+We elaborate on how the model leverages this buffer mechanism for vertical thinking, and we explain why the horizontal thinking strategy can significantly enhance the model's multi-step reasoning capability from the perspective of the buffer mechanism.
+Finally, based on this understanding, we propose a method to improve the model's reasoning abilities, leading to significant performance improvements for the GPT-2 model on 7 multi-step reasoning datasets, including Clutrr \citep{sinha2019clutrr}, RuleTaker \citep{clark2020transformers}, StepGame \citep{shi2022stepgame}, LogicInference \citep{ontanon2022logicinference}, LogicAsker \citep{wan2024logicasker}, PararulePlus \citep{bao2022multi}, and PrOntoQA \citep{saparov2022language}.

 The concept of ``buffer" or similar concepts has also been mentioned in other works \citep{reddy2023mechanistic, bietti2024birth, elhage2021mathematical}.
 Our work provides a detailed description of the concept of buffer and applies this mechanism to enhance model performance.